majagatt2/wotc/README.md

 # wotc
-Members System, Events, Card, School and general interaction Memberships.
+Web page development for registration and renewal of members, registration to events, volunteers and sending emails.
 Currently in use.
-Sistema de Asociados, Eventos, Carnet, Escuela e interacción general Asociados.
-Actualmente en uso.